You hear it all the time — don’t forget to stretch!

 How Often Should A Runner Stretch?

-Depending on your coach and training method, this workout progression may vary, but what I will share with you is what I have successfully used with myself and my athletes for over a decade.
+Depending on your coach or training philosophy, this workout progression might vary slightly — but what I’m sharing here is the approach I’ve used successfully with myself and my athletes.

-#1: Before every speed workout, long run, or race, begin with 5-10 minutes of light jogging or low-impact cardio if you have access to an elliptical machine, stationary bike, or similar device.
+#1: Before every speed workout, long run, or race, start with 10-20 minutes of light jogging or low-impact cardio.
+If you have access to an elliptical, stationary bike, or similar equipment, that works perfectly to get your blood flowing and muscles warmed up before your hard session.

-#3: Whether it be intervals, a recovery run, or a long run, perform your workout as your coach or training plan has instructed you to.
+#3: Complete your main workout — whether it’s intervals, a recovery run, or a long run — as prescribed by your coach or training plan.

-Before we jump into the best stretches for runners, let’s review the rules when stretching.
+Before we dive into the best stretches for runners, let’s quickly review a few key rules for safe and effective stretching.

 Tips For Static Stretching

-- Stretch your muscles gently.
-You should feel mild tension but not pain.
-If you feel pain, let up on the stretch or stop altogether.
+- Stretch gently, not painfully.
+You should feel mild tension, not discomfort.
+If a stretch causes pain, ease off or stop altogether.

 #1: Standing Quad Stretch